ChatSift/mc-sync/README.md

 to display using the given webhook token (I recommend [discohook](https://discohook.org/)), then use `/setup prompt` with the message link for your prompt.

 At this point, users can use the newly added button to link their accounts.
-They should be automatically added to the whitelist when they try to join the server, after which they are expected to use the `/verify-discord` command in-game.
+They should now also be able to join the server, after which they are expected to use the `/verify-discord` command in-game.

 ## Caveat worth mentioning